 If you are in a new build property (built in the last 18 months) you may need a reference number generated by the back office teams before you can pay.
 Please email email@example.com who will start the process for you.
 Please note this can take about a week during peak times and this depends on the new property data being loaded into the mapping systems.

 Before contacting us to report a missed collection, please ensure:

-The correct bin was put out for collection.
+The correct bin was put out for collection on the correct date.

 The bin was at the kerbside or the designated collection point by 6.30am.

 The bin was not too heavy to be lifted by the collection crew.